visit-dav/visit/src/doc/gui_manual/Plots/PlotTypes/VolumePlot.rst

 To design an opacity map using the **Freeform** control, position the mouse over it and click the left mouse button while moving the mouse.
-The shape traced by the mouse is entered into the **Freeform** control so you can draw the desired opacity curve.
+The shape traced by the mouse is entered into the **Freeform** control so that the user can draw the desired opacity curve.
 Immediately under the **Freeform** control, there are four buttons, shown in (:numref:`Figure %s<volume_plot_freeform>`), which can be used to manipulate the curve.
 The first three buttons initialize a new curve.